 Day trips can be real a drain on your budget!
 For example our Silfra Fissure snorkeling tour was worth about 17,000ISK (about $140USD) and while I’d definitely recommend it taking tours daily in Iceland will quickly break the bank!

-The good news is that most attractions in Iceland are FREE!
+The good news is that most attractions, like Iceland’s waterfalls are FREE!
 Visiting the country’s epic waterfalls, unique beaches, hidden hot springs or unique geothermal areas wont cost you a penny.
 If you dont have your own transportation or would rather go with a tour:

 For Day-Trips from Reykjavik you can expect to pay: